Anti Phishing Training

 Anti phishing training best practices

-While most companies conduct anti-phishing training for employees, it often becomes a tick-the-box, annual exercise or testing that does not create change.
-A high-quality training program is essential so employees don’t fall victim to the phishing trap.
-This article discusses seven best practices to make anti-phishing training more effective.
-We also look into some common training mistakes and tips to avoid them.
+While most companies conduct anti-phishing training for employees, it often becomes a tick-the-box, annual exercise that does not create lasting behavioral change.
+A high-quality, continuous training program is essential to prevent employees from falling victim to increasingly sophisticated phishing tactics.
+This article discusses seven best practices to make anti-phishing training more effective, along with common training mistakes and tips to avoid them.

 Anti-phishing training best practices